Destinations Italy Umbria & Le Marche

 Must orderfactory tour + Baci tasting

-The Perugina factory and museum just outside Perugia (the Baci chocolate kiss was invented here in 1922) — book an English-language tour, walk the production line, watch Baci being wrapped, end at the museum café for the tasting.
-Touristy in the best sense — well-organised, fun, genuinely good chocolate.
-Skip in October during EuroChocolate, when the place is mobbed.
+The Perugina factory and museum just outside Perugia (Luisa Spagnoli created the Baci chocolate kiss at Perugina in 1922): book an English-language tour, walk the production line, watch Baci being wrapped, end at the museum café for the tasting.
+Touristy in the way you don't mind, well-organised and fun, and the chocolate is good.
+Skip it in October during EuroChocolate, when the place is mobbed.

 San Sisto, Perugia · Viale San Sisto 207Book in advanceSkip during EuroChocolate